ImperialCollegeLondon/ReCoDE-DecodingMarketSignals/README.md

 Solutions to the above can be found in `solutions`.
 -->

 A recent mid-class laptop is sufficient.
 The code was developed on a Linux machine.

-The `shell` script written can be translated to work with MacOS and can be modified to work on Linux using the principles explained.
+In this code exemplary, we make use of `Python 3.11`.
+As already hinted, we identify the candlestick patterns in financial markets data using a library that is called `ta-lib`.
+It works well for our task, but is no longer maintained.
+If you are comfortable with an older version of Python, precisely `Python 3.8` or `Python 3.9`, or just want to get started, it is straightforward to install the library using `pip` or `conda`.

-We make use of `Python 3.11`.
-If you are comfortable with an older version of Python, library we need to make run `ta-lib` was tested to be installable from `pypi` on `Python v.3.8` and `3.9`.
+`ta-lib` was tested to be installable from `pypi` on `Python 3.8` and `3.9`.
-If you just want to get started, use `Python v.
-3.8`. `ta-lib` can then be installed using `pip install TA-Lib`.
+If you just want to get started, use `Python 3.8`. `ta-lib` can then be installed using `pip install TA-Lib`.
+Alternatively, if you want to make use of the `conda` package manager, use `conda install ta-lib` For `Python 3.9`, the author observed on a Linux operating system, that `conda install ta-lib` worked straightforward, whereas `pip install TA-Lib` did not.

 If you want to make use of later versions of Python such as the environment this project was developed on, precisely `Python v.
-3.11`, the process is more involved and requires compiling `C++` files from source.
+3.11`, the process is more involved and requires compiling `ta-lib's C++` files from source.

+Ww know met two common problem of computer scientists, data scientists and practitioners:
+i) Making `legacy` code run on modern systems, ii) Facing multiple choices of what package manager to use.
+If you are just interested on getting started, use `Python 3.8` and skip the following section.

+For the interested reader, is follows some background information on i) and ii).
+Issue i) is commonly encountered in practice, especially in larger corporations or custom software whose author's stopped maintaining their code.
+There is no silver bullet on working with legacy code and custom problem often need tailor-made solutions.
+For this project, the author wrote a `shell` script that is custom-made to set up `ta-lib` for `Python 3.11`.
+Whenever you are not sure whether a solution works and you have reasons to believe your attempt is error-prone, might have side-effects, or spoil the operating system, it is advisable to work from within a virtual environment, for example using `Docker`, before employing a working solution on the user's machine.
+Discussing `Docker` is beyond the scope of this documentation.

+The `shell script` can also be directly applied to work on MacOS as the latter uses the `Z shell` by default.
+The `Z shell`, is also known as `zsh` and is a `Unix shell` that is built on top of `bash`.
+Hence, compatibility is likely and the script should run without reservation.
+For Windows users the `shell script` can also be modified to work on the `Windows shell` or `PowerShell`.
+The equivalent of a Linux `shell script` on Windows is a `batch script` and the commands expressed have to be translated to make them compatible on Windows.

+Let us now quickly address issue ii):
+If your Python environment is set up using miniconda (recommended), see also `https://docs.conda.io/projects/miniconda/en/latest/`, both, `conda` and `pip` are installed by default, and you can make use of both them.
+If you Python environment is set up using the source files from `https://www.python.org/` you might have to install `pip` separately and cannot use the benefits of conda.

+What then is the difference between `pip` and `conda`?
+`Pip` is a package manager specifically designed for Python packages.
+It primarily focuses on installing and managing Python libraries and packages from the `Python Package Index (PyPI)`.
+Pip is used for managing Python dependencies within a Python environment.
+On the other hand, `Conda` is a more comprehensive package manager and environment manager.
+While it can manage Python packages, it is not limited to Python and can handle packages and libraries from various programming languages.
+Conda is often used to create isolated environments that can include different versions of Python and non-Python dependencies.
+It can manage both Python packages and system-level packages and is capable of handling complex dependency resolution.

+Managing and detecting version conflicts of a large Python setup again, is a topic on its own.
+Granted `conda` is diligent, but slow, the reader is encouraged to look into promising alternatives like `mama`, which is a package manager written in `C++` and hence more performant than conda, although less tested.

+A final note regarding code-formatting.
+To comply with the PEP-8 style guide for Python code,
+`https://peps.python.org/pep-0008/`, we make use of a code-formatter, that automatically spots issues concerning spacing and style.
+It is applied on code that runs error-free and ensures style consistency.
+There are several open-source code-formatters out there and arguably the most popular are `black`, see `https://github.com/psf/black`, and `Ruff`, see `https://docs.astral.sh/ruff/formatter/`.
+The former is well-tested, however the latter is more performant and has recently gained increasing attention.

 ## Getting Started